Get started by searching below:

 • Failing to detect and/or properly treat maternal infections

-• Failing to detect umbilical cord issues
+• Failing to detect and respond to umbilical cord issues

 • Failing to perform a needed cesarean section (C-section)